 A key aspect of our Unitarian Universalist tradition is that we are non-creedal – which is to say that we do not identify our faith by one particular set of beliefs.
 Instead, our community is built around Covenant – a set of promises around how we seek to live in right relationship with each other.

-On Sundays this month, we’ll be deepening our understanding of this heritage and practice.
-And outside of Sundays, you can also engage in this exploration by taking the theme home at our Themes page.
+On Sundays this month, we’ve been deepening our understanding of this heritage and practice.
+And outside of Sundays, you can also engage in this exploration by taking the theme home with this Themes page.

 Music – Some Metal with a Classical Twist